Creamy shrimp fettuccine alfredo is an Italian-inspired recipe with everything you could ever need from a rich, seafood pasta dish.

 Our recipe is cooked the Italian way, bursting with cream, parmesan cheese, garlic, butter, to make a mouthwatering classic alfredo sauce.
 The fettuccine and the shrimp complement the sauce delightfully, and it's a recipe that you can cook up in no time at all.

-A pasta roller is hands down the best way to prepare homemade fettuccine.
+Making your own homemade pasta is hands down the best way to boost up this recipe, so we give directions for preparing fettuccine noodles as well.
 Top your wine glass off with a dry white wine when it's dinner time, and you'll be in heaven.

 10 ounces of fettuccine pasta*